Silence-ming/LightFruit/README.md

 # LightFruit
-An  Wechat applet  fro fruit sales
+An  Wechat applet  for fruit sales.